tuokri/DPPCMakeTemplate/README.md

 The D++ library is included as a Git submodule and vcpkg (also a submodule) is used to manage other dependencies.

+CMake configure and build presets are defined in [CMakePresets.json](./CMakePresets.json).
+You can use it as an example to customize the builds.

 There are multiple ways to achieve the same result, but this template is based on my opinionated way of doing C++ development.